RTEMS/rtems-docs/c-user/semaphore/directives.rst

 * When the directive operates on a global object, the directive sends a message to remote nodes.
 This may preempt the calling task.

-* When a semaphore using the MrsP locking protocol is created, the initial count shall be exactly one.

 * The number of semaphores available to the application is configured through the :ref:`CONFIGURE_MAXIMUM_SEMAPHORES` application configuration option.